Chizxsy/TextBasedGame/README.md

 # TextBasedGame
 Welcome!

-This is going to become a text based game written in Python for use in the terminal.
-The game is set in space.
-The goal is to get rid of mosters and get the ship going again and make it to home.
-You will have help from mission control and items you can buy in the shop at the start.
-Good Luck.
+Astro is a text based terminal game attempting to replicate games from the likes of The Oregon Trail but with a modern twist.
+You are in a ship in space and collid with an asteriod knocking you and your crew out.
+The mission is as follows: you have to repaire the damaged parts of the ship and make it back to earth.
+You start with a disadvantage which increases the "challange"